liftygd/unity-dialogue-graph/README.md

 To install, put the "Lifty's Dialogue System" into the Assets/Plugins folder (necessary for styles).

-Graph view system made thanks to livestreams from Game Dev Guide (https://www.youtube.com/@GameDevGuide).
+Graph view system made thanks to livestreams from Game Dev Guide (https://www.youtube.com/@GameDevGuide) with some tweaks to fit my system.